sumukshashidhar/yourbench/prompts/question_generation/multi_hop/counterfactual.md

     ],
     "quote_context": "The quotes show how institutional control of printing affected intellectual development.", "kind": "counterfactual",
-    "question": "How would European intellectual development have differed if printing technology had remained under exclusive church control rather than spreading to secular guilds?", "answer": "Vernacular literature and secular knowledge would have developed much more slowly, with religious institutions maintaining greater control over education and intellectual discourse", "reasoning": "Church control of printing would have limited secular and vernacular publications, maintaining Latin dominance and religious oversight of education.
+    "question": "To what extent would the trajectory of European intellectual development have been altered if printing technology had remained under exclusive church control, thereby preventing its dissemination to secular guilds?", "answer": "Vernacular literature and secular knowledge would have developed much more slowly, with religious institutions maintaining greater control over education and intellectual discourse", "reasoning": "Church control of printing would have limited secular and vernacular publications, maintaining Latin dominance and religious oversight of education.
 This would have slowed the spread of secular knowledge and vernacular literacy.", "difficulty": 4,